2019 - 4th Year of CloudYuga

-Classroom trainings to corporates have been our primary source of income, which definitely have physcial limitation.
+Classroom training to corporates has been our primary source of income, which definitely has a physical limitation.
 Also, it is always challenging for the companies to accept different trainers, once they become comfortable with someone.

-For the corporte trainings, due to our delivery quality, we always get repeat business.
+For the corporate training, due to our delivery quality, we always get repeat business.
 And given the manpower we have, we have been getting good business.
-We faced challenges in marketing for the open classroom batches and online self-paced trainings.
+We faced challenges in marketing for the open classroom batches and online self-paced training.

 Though we have got many people onboarded to our platform and newsletter, we have hardly done anything to engage with on a regular basis.

 Challenges are part of every company and individual.
 In the next blog, I'll try to put down our thoughts to tackle the challenges I mentioned above.